 A city vehicle using reclaimed water to flush sewers.

-Can restaurants still serve water to customers?
+11. Can restaurants serve water to customers?